Purpose of Phase I & II Electives

 - Electives for the different tracks – LEADS, Urban Underserved, Global Health, Rural, Research, etc.

-- A broad range of other electives including: Culinary Medicine, The Healers Art, Literature, Art and Medicine, Refugee Health, Clinical Ultrasound, and Mindful Living
+- A broad range of other electives including: Refugee and Immigrant Health, Digital MD: Social Media and Scholarship, and Mindful Living.

 - Electives in the first two years are NOT required for graduation and the units obtained don’t count toward graduation.
 Phase I & II electives should supplement the required courses and provide additional experiences that allow for career exploration and support the diverse interests of our students.
 Remember that your primary goal needs to be focusing on the Essential Core.